dxganta/onchain-identity-solution/README.md

 The first 2 problems are easy.
 We can easily build a dapp which queries the blockchain for the "ProposalCreated" & "VoteCast" events emitted by the Sovryn's Governor contract and show them in a beautiful frontend.
 The user must be able to search by delegator address.

 ### For #3
 But the 3rd problem is a little tricky.
 How do you figure out how knowledgable someone is about the Sovryn Protocol? <br>Well, back in school, how did our teachers figure out who is good in mathematics and who is bad?<br> Tests right!!!<br> And thats the path I took.
-<br>Tests, But on the BLOCKCHAIN!<br>
+Tests, But on the BLOCKCHAIN!<br>
 I created a protocol which I am calling (Ahhaahh) <strong>Proof Of Knowledge</strong>.
 More details below.